mugendi/classwork/README.md

 1. `class_work.assign` must be run in async mode.
 So we have wrapped it in an async method.
 You can also use `asyncio.run` directly.
 2. Naming your task is very important.
 This naming convection is unashamedly borrowed from [moleculer](https://moleculer.services/).
 In this case, your task is **"my_worker.add"**.
 This will route to any worker class registered with the **name** "my_worker" and method "add".
 3. Because all this traffic is routed via NATS, your arguments must be JSON serializable.
 Even though we use [typ](https://github.com/vsapronov/typjson) to handle edge cases like `sets`, beware that there are limits to what you can pass in your arguments
-4. `report_callback` is called with a 'report' of your task.
+4. `report_callback` must be async.
+It is called with a 'report' of your task.
 A report card 😊 will look like the one below:

 ```